Oneiroi/Saiweb.co.uk/source/_posts/2010-08-26-php-caching-an-in-depth-review.markdown

 And before going of at any more of a tangent, here are some figures for you!

-<strong>ab -c 100 -n 500 -g ./saiweb-nocache-nogzip.bpl https://www.saiweb.co.uk/</strong>
+<strong>ab -c 100 -n 500 -g ./saiweb-nocache-nogzip.bpl https://blog.oneiroi.co.uk/</strong>
 <ul>
 	<li>No caching</li>
 	<li>No Gzip</li>
 </ul>
-Server Hostname:        www.saiweb.co.uk
+Server Hostname:        blog.oneiroi.co.uk
 Server Port:            80

 Document Path:          /